The 18 Best Places to Buy Seeds Online

 I’ve bought seeds from them many times, always online, but they also have partnerships with garden centers and health food grocers so you can sometimes find their seeds locally.

-They’re a company that really focuses on home gardeners and is passionate about garden education.
+They’re a company that really focuses on home gardeners and are passionate about garden education.

 Pros